Answer: Shadow RAM choice

 DY1 4AS

-The DCT database covers a wide variety of other areas too, not just music.
+The DCT database covers a wide variety of other areas too,

 Phil Comber